caua1503/FastPrinterApi/README.md

 - Linter and code formatter (Ruff)
 - Complementary task runner (Taskipy)

+📖 Read the documentation to run in [development](docs/en/development.md) mode

 ## Application Architecture

 The FastPrinterAPI architecture was designed to be modular, scalable, and easy to maintain, following the best practices for API development with FastAPI.
 The directory structure reflects a clear separation of responsibilities: